Adopt a tree for just $10 - More native trees in the ground means more homes for our native birds and places for us to treasure

-Project Island Song is a wildlife sanctuary.
+Project Island Song is the Bay of Islands’ wildlife sanctuary.
 The seven main islands in the eastern Bay of Islands have been pest mammal free since 2009, and the natural eco-systems are being restored.
-Bringing back birdsong to the islands, note by note.
-Thousands of trees have been planted, and five rare and endangered species have been reintroduced.
-Many more species are planned.
-In this wildlife sanctuary you can discover the home of some of the world’s most fascinating and rare wildlife.
+We are bringing back birdsong to the islands, note by note.

 It is vital that the islands of Ipipiri remain pest free.